samuelnotfound/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

 * Convert decimal `1` to HEX, which is `01`
   	* This is how it is going to be in the SSDT: `Name (_ADR, 0x01)`
 > [!NOTE]
->  Some ports can be an internal hub and will have ports under it.
-Consider that internal hub port as a separate port from it's child.
-The internal hub port is a port of its own, and the child port themselves.
-For instance `PR01` is an (internal) hub port,  and it has a child port `PR11` (USB 2.0), then you have to enumerate them separately.
+> Some ports may function as internal hubs and will have ports under them.
+Treat each internal hub port distinct from its child ports.
+For instance, if PR01 is an (internal) hub port with a child port PR11 (USB 2.0), you should list PR01 and PR11 as separate ports.

 Now do that for each ports.